BDC Hamburger Icon

 Email is a highly effective way to qualify and nurture prospects.
 With opt-in email marketing, your recipients already have some interest in your company and its offerings.
 They can unsubscribe if they lose interest.

-Use email to educate, inform and — to a lesser extent — entertain your audience, all while pointing them toward the actions you want them to take.
+Use email to educate, inform and (when appropriate) entertain your audience while pointing them toward the actions you want them to take.
 For example, you may want them to make an appointment with a sales rep, request more information, fill out a web form, visit your website or blog, or follow your social media accounts.

 The best email marketing services can make your campaigns specific, personalized and efficient.
 For example, if prospects have grown cold, previous customers haven’t purchased in a while, or website visitors haven’t taken action, create an email retargeting campaign with personalized offers.